WinlatorXR/HWXR-Release/README.md

 Thanks to GmoLargey for his testing and tutorial videos!

+Thanks to ☆- Tee -☆ from the TeamBeef Discord for the idea of the combined Use + Reload button mode (in the ConfTool)

 WinlatorXR API conversion (of the VR conversion by LivingFray, of the original PC version of Halo: Combat Evolved by Gearbox/Microsoft Games) by Bigelowed

 # Installation